mendax1234/tp/docs/DeveloperGuide.md

 {Give instructions on how to do manual testing, e.g., how to load sample data or verify stored files.}

-#### Launch and shutdown
+### Launch and shutdown
-Initial launch
+1. Initial launch

-Download the jar file and copy into an empty folder
+2. Download the jar file and copy into an empty folder

-Double-click the jar file Expected: Shows the Command prompt terminal.
+3. Double-click the jar file Expected: Shows the Command prompt terminal.

-Close the window or give the `exit` command.
+4. Close the window or give the `exit` command.

-Re-launch the app by double-clicking the jar file.
+5. Re-launch the app by double-clicking the jar file.

-#### Selecting a major
+### Selecting a major

-Test case: major cs
+1. Test case: `major cs`
    Expected: Will show successful message

-Test case: major computer science
+2. Test case: `major computer science`
    Expected: Will show successful message

-Test case: major cs minor in business
+3. Test case: `major cs minor in business`
    Expected: Will not be successful added as only the main major is needed

-Test case: major ce
+4. Test case: `major ce`
-Expected: Will be not be added only cs and ceg are supported
+   Expected: Will not be added only cs and ceg are supported

-#### Adding a module
+### Adding a module

-Prerequisites: Start a new session without any exemption
+**Prerequisites:** Start a new session without any exemption

-Test case: add CS2113 to Y1S1
+1. Test case: `add CS2113 to Y1S1`
-Expected: Will not be added successfully as there a required prerequisites before taking CS2113
+   Expected: Will not be added successfully as there are required prerequisites before taking CS2113

-Test case: add CS2113 to Y10S1
+2. Test case: `add CS2113 to Y10S1`
    Expected: Will not be added successfully as it is a planner for 4 years in NUS

-Test case: add ES1000 to Y1S1
+3. Test case: `add ES1000 to Y1S1`
    Expected: Will be added successfully as there is no prerequisites for this module

-Test case: add ES1000 to Y1S2
+4. Test case: `add ES1000 to Y1S2`
-Expected: Will be not be added as this module is already in the timetable
+   Expected: Will not be added as this module is already in the timetable

 #### Deleting a module

-Prerequisites: Generate schedule using `schedule` to know what module code is in there.
+**Prerequisites:** Generate schedule using `schedule` to know what module code is in there.
 Ensure CS2113 is in there

-Test case: delete CS2113
+1. Test case: `delete CS2113`
    Expected: Will be deleted

-Test case: delete ABCDEF
+2. Test case: `delete ABCDEF`
    Expected: Will not be deleted as no such module code exist

 #### Loading and saving of customised timetable

-After customising timetable, type `schedule` to generate the timetable, it will also save it
+- After customising timetable, type `schedule` to generate the timetable, it will also save it

-Close the application.
+- Close the application.

-Re-launch the application will load the timetable data automatically.
+- Re-launch the application will load the timetable data automatically.